nkasozi/DbEntity/README.md

 - You use an ORM like Entity framework but it writes terrible SQL.
 - You understand that many times your stored procedures are way faster than any SQL that orm will spill out and invoking the stored  proc using ORM is a pain.

-Db Entity is for those people who are tired of ORMs with terrible stored proc support.
+Db Entity is for those people (SQL Server users) who are tired of ORMs with terrible stored proc support.
 Basically you are the sort of engineer who wants fine grained control with all the speed that ORMs give you.
 You value speed and clarity over other stuff.
 DbEntity rides on top of the popular
 Castle Active Record ORM (which also rides on top on Nhibernate)